T-Wong/SearchBot/README.md

 1. Download BingBot.jar in the master branch or click [here] (https://github.com/T-Wong/BingBot/raw/master/BingBot.jar).
 2. Run the downloaded file.
 3. Done.

+## Usage
+1. Input your account information for your Bing Rewards accounts.
+2. Click "Save" if you want to save that enrypted information on your local computer.
+3. Click "Start" in order to start earning points.
+4. Once the "Start" button becomes usable again, it means that it has finished.

 or you can compile it yourself if you don't trust my pre-compiled version.